Recycling Proof Patterns in Coq: Case Studies: Overview of ML4PG

 As will be illustrated in the later sections, various numbers of clusters can be useful: this may depend on the size of the Coq library, and on existing similarities between the proofs.
 ML4PG has its own algorithm that determines the optimal number of clusters interactively, and based on the library size.
 As a result, the user does not provide the value of $n$ directly, but just decides on \emph{granularity} in the ML4PG menu, by selecting a value between $1$ and $5$, where $1$ stands for a low granularity (producing fewer large clusters) and $5$ stands for a high granularity (producing many smaller clusters).
 Given a granularity value $g$, the number of clusters $n$ is given by the formula

 It is worth mentioning that it is the nature of statistical methods to produce results with some probability, and not being able to provide guarantees that a certain cluster will be found for a certain library.
 However, ML4PG ensures quality of the output in several different ways (Stage \textbf{F.3}).
-First of all, the results are not taken from one random run of a clustering algorithm -- instead, ML4PG output shows a digest of clustering results coming from $200$ runs of the clustering algorithm.
+Results of one run of a clustering algorithm may differ from another, even on the same data set.
+This is due to the fact that clustering algorithms randomly choose examples to start from, and form clusters relative to those examples.
+However, it may happen that certain clusters are found repeatedly -- and frequently -- in different runs; then, we can use these frequencies to determine the reliable clusters.
+In particular, ML4PG output shows a digest of clustering results coming from $200$ runs of the clustering algorithm.
 The 200 runs were experimentally found to be optimal for noticing important statistics in ML4PG setting.
 Only clusters that appear frequently enough are displayed to the user.
-There is a way to manipulate the frequency threshold within ML4PG.
+There is a way to manipulate the frequency threshold within ML4PG, see~\cite{KHG13}.
 Another measure is a \emph{proximity value} assigned by clustering algorithms to every term in a cluster -- the value ranges from $0$ to $1$, and indicates the certainty of the given example belonging to the cluster.
 This proximity value is also taken into account by ML4PG before the results are shown.
 If a lemma is contained in several clusters, proximity and frequency values are used to determine one ``most reliable'' cluster to display.

+ML4PG output has been recently enhanced with two new features~\cite{HK14}.
+In addition to the families of similar proofs, ML4PG shows the key features whose correlation determined the cluster.
+Additionally, ML4PG uses this information to generate an automaton-shape representation for discovered proof-patterns and the correlated features, see Figures~\ref{automaton-nash}--\ref{automaton-nash2},~\ref{automaton-jvm1}--\ref{automaton-jvm3}.

 We refer to the ML4PG user manual \cite{HK12} for a more detailed description of how to use the tool.